EML 300B-XLS, 300B-XLM Data Sheet

 7. Gold Plated grids have a few advantages, such as increased bias stability, some protection against accidental overload, and better linearity of tube curves.

 8. The curves for the 300B-XLS are plotted, with DC heating.
+These are also valid for the 300B-XLM.

 9. Heater voltage is always defined at the tubes pins itself.
 There may be some voltage drop along the wires, and tube contacts as well.
 So voltage measured at the tube socket wiring should ideally be 5.1V.